Home

 Click Here For More Information

-The University of California Berkeley Psychology Department: Research Subject Volunteer Program
+The University of California, Berkeley Psychology Department: Research Subject Volunteer Program

 The University of California Berkeley is known worldwide for its outstanding research and the Department of Psychology adds to that reputation with a long history of important, breakthrough work.
 The Research Subject Volunteer Program (RSVP) gives you a chance to participate in this research.
 As a participant in RSVP psychology studies, you help the department's faculty, post-doctoral researchers, and graduate students answer important questions.
 Your participation offers you a chance to learn more about yourself and the latest discoveries and ideas in the exciting field of psychology.